cse-labs/res-edge-labs/labs/debugging-application-dashboard.md

 - Go to the Grafana Application Dashboard we opened in the Deploy Res-Edge lab
 - You should see the Application Dashboard with both WebV and Res-Edge Data Service ("Application")
-  - WebV will have `0` requests per second because we stopped the WebV app
+  - WebV will have `0` requests per second because we stopped the WebV app (WebV takes some time to wind down so you may not see this right away)
   - Application will have `0.2` requests per second
 - Keep "Application Dashboard" open in a browser tab to monitor Res-Edge Data Service requests metrics for the next section